obrown06/sentiment-oracle/README.md

 The following classifiers are currently available to respond to API POST requests:

   * Multinomial Naive Bayes
-  * Deep Neural Network, trained with SGD
+  * Feed Forward Neural Network, trained with SGD
-  * Deep Neural Network, trained with Adam and built with PyTorch
+  * Feed Forward Neural Network, trained with Adam and built with PyTorch
   * LSTM Network, built with Keras/Tensorflow

 Code for the following additional classifiers can be found in the source: